isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2372.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-WhyzeHR eScheduling - WhyzeHR E-Scheduling Entry 200
+2622

 ### Support Level
+Up to Additional criteria:
-Up to Generic for SMEs <br>
+ Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
-Up to IT Solution for non-SMEs
+N.A. for non-SMEs

 ### Things to Note
-Human Resource E-scheduling System
+Web URL: www.accprosingapore.com
+Contact Hotline: 63520103
+Contact Email: sales@accprosingapore.com

 ### Contact Information
-8900
+N.A.

-Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.